 Component Volume

-Reference Gene Master Mix (vial 2, green cap) 18 μL
+Reference Gene Master Mix (vial 2, green cap) 13 μL

 Enzyme Solution (vial 3, red cap) 1 μL

 Dye Solution (vial 4, black cap) 1 μL

-Total volume 20 μL
+Total volume 15 μL

-- 4. Mix carefully but thoroughly by pipetting up and down.
-Do not vortex. - 5.
-Pipet 20 μL PCR mix into each well. - a.
-For the samples of interest, add up to 5 μ L sample DNA (if less than 5 μ L, add H2O to 5 μ L) to a well. - b.
-For the negative control, add 5 μ L H2O PCR-grade (vial 7, colorless cap). - c.
-Procedure A: For the included (in-run) relative standard curves, add 5 μ L of each dilution of Calibrator DNA (vial 5, purple cap) to the wells. - d.
-Procedure B: For the positive control, add 5 μL Calibrator DNA (vial 5, purple cap) to a well. - 6.
-Seal the plate accurately with an optical sealing foil. - 7.
-Place the plate in a swing bucket centrifuge and centrifuge at 1,500 x g for 30 s. - 8.
+- 3. Mix carefully but thoroughly by pipetting up and down.
+Do not vortex. - a.
+Pipet 15 μL PCR mix into each well or capillary. - b.
+For the samples of interest, add up to 5 μ L sample DNA to a well or capillary (if less than 5 μ L add H2O to 5 μ L). - c.
+For the negative control, add 5 μL H2O, PCR-grade (vial 7, colorless cap). - d.
+Procedure A: For the included (in-run) relative standard curves, add 5 μ L of each dilution of Calibrator DNA (vial 5, purple cap) to the wells or capillaries. - e.
+Procedure B: For the positive control, add 5 μL Calibrator DNA (vial 5, purple cap) to a well or capillary. - 4.
+Seal the plate or capillary accurately with an optical sealing foil or a stopper. - 5.
+Place the plate in a swing bucket centrifuge and centrifuge at 1,500 x g for 30 s Or Place the adapters, containing the capillaries, into a standard benchtop microcentrifuge.
+Note: Place the centrifuge adapters in a balanced arrangement within the centrifuge.
+Centrifuge at 700 x g for 5 s (3000 rpm in a standard benchtop microcentrifuge). - 6.
 Cycle the samples as described above.

-2.5.
-Calculation of Relative Amount of genetically modified maize
+2.5 Calculation of Relative Amount of Genetically Modified Maize

-2.5.1 Procedure A - Quantification using included (in-run) relative standard curves
+2.5.1 Procedure A - Quantification Using Included (In-Run) Relative Standard Curves